jkcgs/AnEpicSnake/README.txt

 ---

-AnEpicSnake is licenced under the GPLv3 licence.
+AnEpicSnake is licensed under the GPLv3 license.
 See the NOTICE.txt file for more information.